artetxem/vecmap/README.md

 - Python 3
 - NumPy
 - SciPy
+- CuPy (optional, only required for CUDA support)

 If you are having performance issues, make sure that your NumPy installation is properly linked to BLAS/LAPACK.